How I do My Reviews – The 13th Note way!

 3. Reviews Should be Engaging and Enthusiastic!

-I try and write in a perfunctory style that is engaging and creative and uses wit and analogy.
+Time permitting, I try and present in a amusing well scripted style that is engaging and creative and uses wit and analogy.
 Not the dry way of some reviews ; I liken it to trying to be more ‘new Top Gear’ than ‘old Top Gear’.
+Why can’t HiFi reviews have humour too!!??

 4. Reviews Can be Objective